-The International Reporting Project is now accepting applications from professional journalists to report on global religion issues.
-Applications will be considered on a rolling basis.
+The International Reporting Project is accepting applications from professional journalists to report on global religion issues.
+Deadline to apply is Monday, December 11th at 11:59pm EST.

 Some of the areas on which proposals might focus include the relationship of religion to: